jberkel/sms-backup-plus/README.md

 Next time you restore it will only restore those messages and it will be a lot faster.

+### <a name="faq-does-it-sync">When I delete a text locally, will it delete the saved copy on gmail?</a>

+No. SMS Backup+ does not do a "real" sync, once the text has been transferred to Gmail it won't get modified or deleted by the app.

 ## <a name="contributing">Contributing</a>

 ### Installation from source